maxx1128/snappy-personal-site/_exocortex/strongThinking/everythingIsFcked.md

 ## Hope's Flaws

 First off, **hope is never a guarantee to make things better** due to the structure of human emotions.
-We form identities and beliefs formative emotional experiences when we're younger.
+We form identities and beliefs from formative emotional experiences when we're younger.
 For example, someone may get hit a lot as a child.
 Their emotional brain may frame this as "I can't fight back since I deserve the pain."
 This forms a narrative around their identity until another formative experience changes that.
 Hope isn't enough to help someone with an ingrained, hopeless mindset.

 And like any belief, **hope is vulnerable to becoming a twisted, corrupt belief system.** You can't trust a belief or group only because it's built on hope.
 So many belief systems go with the following pattern: